jschirrmacher/netvis/README.md

 - `open` identifies nodes which should be initially visible together with the nodes linked to it, regardless of their initial visibility.
-- `keepVisible` - this attribute, when set `true`, keeps the node visible even if the user clicks on it.
+- `keepVisible` - this attribute, when set `true`, keeps the node visible and it can't be closed by the user.
 By making important nodes (the root of the network for example) always visible, the user cannot by inadvertenty close all nodes in the network.
-- `connectable` - when set `true`, an icon is shown when the user hovers over a node, allowing to create a new node connected to the current one.
+- `connectable` - when set `true`, a button is shown when the user clicks a node, allowing to create a new node connected to the current one.
 See the chapter "Handlers" to learn what you should do to make that persistent.